wlswotmd/gef/README.md

 ## Added / Improved features

 All of these features are experimental.
-Tested on Ubuntu 18.04 / 20.04 / 22.04 / Debian 10.x.
+Tested on Ubuntu 22.04.

 ### Qemu-system cooperation
-* It works with qemu-system installed via apt, but qemu-6.x or higher is recommended.
+* It works with any version qemu-system, but qemu-6.x or higher is recommended.
     * Start qemu with the `-s` option and listen on `localhost:1234`.
     * Attach with `gdb-multiarch -ex 'target remote localhost:1234'`.

 #### General
-* `qreg`: prints register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).
+* `qreg`: displays the register values from qemu-monitor (allows to get like `$cs` even under qemu 2.x).
     * It is shortcut for `monitor info registers`.
     * It also prints the details of the each bit of the system register when x64/x86.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/qreg.png)
 * `sysreg`: pretty prints system registers.
     * It is the result of `info registers` with filtering general registers.
     * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/sysreg.png)
-* `pagewalk`: prints page table from scanning physical memory.
+* `pagewalk`: displays the page table from scanning physical memory.
     * x64 (Supported: PML5T/PML4T)
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pagewalk-x64.png)
     * x86 (Supported: PAE/Non-PAE)